+To alleviate this limitation of UFIC, Shahriari et al. proposed valve-based virtual energy tanks \cite{shahriari2018valve}, in which the power flow at individual ports is modulated through valve gains according to task requirements.
+While this extension effectively addresses controller-induced non-passive behaviors and enhances the regulation of energy exchange, UFIC still assumes a passive environment.
+As a result, it encounters difficulties when external interactions are non-passive.
+In particular, when external forces drive the robot away from the contact surface, the force controller continues to generate significant kinetic energy before the force tank reaches its lower energy bound.

+Such non-passive actions can compromise safety.
+To cope with external non-passive interactions, existing approaches either rely on the modeling of contact and non-contact transitions based on a priori environment models \cite{salehian2018dynamical} or require additional sensing modalities.
+Multimodal sensing approaches that combine force/torque (F/T) measurements with additional modalities, such as electromyography (EMG) signals \cite{peternel2016towards}, tactile skins \cite{armleder2022interactive}, or vision \cite{yan2024unified}, can improve awareness of human–environment interactions, at the cost of increased hardware complexity.

-To overcome this limitation, this paper proposes a passivity-guaranteed IFIC.
+To address these limitations, this paper proposes a passivity-guaranteed interaction-aware IFIC.
 By explicitly extracting the interaction port from the controller, virtual energy tanks are connected to both the interaction and control ports via their input–output pairs to capture and regulate the corresponding power flows.
-The controller output is then adaptively adjusted according to the detected non-passive interaction or control behavior.
-This mechanism ensures system passivity while preserving task performance and safe full-body interaction.
+The controller output is then adaptively adjusted according to the detected non-passive interaction or control behaviors.
+This mechanism ensures system passivity while preserving task performance and safe whole-body physical interaction.
 Thanks to the power-flow–valve-controlled energy tank design, the proposed method achieves safe, responsive, and intuitive pHRI in contact-rich scenarios.
 The remainder of this paper is organized as follows.
 Section \Rmnum{2} presents the calculation of interaction power and the design of system ports.
 Section \Rmnum{3} details the design of the IFIC framework.
 Section \Rmnum{4} verifies the passivity of the proposed system.
 Section \Rmnum{5} describes the experimental validation, and Section \Rmnum{6} concludes the paper.

-\section{Interaction Power pair and Port Design}
+\section{Interaction Power Pair and Port Design}